frankthairu/CNN-on-MIST-dataset-python/README.md

 I will be using the TensorFlow framework to build and train three different CNN models on MNIST dataset with different modifications to come up with the best model.

-I will also give views on the best model

 # Built by